-Henri Star Muhammad is a Concert Violinist, Conductor, Composer/Arranger, Studio Recording Artist, Author, and Scholar.
+Henri Star Muhammad is a Concert Violinist, Conductor, Composer/Arranger, Studio Recording Artist, Author, Scholar, and Master Violin Instructor.

 Born and raised in Buffalo, New York, his parents began his violin studies when he was seven years of age.
 He continued his study with members of the Buffalo Philharmonic Orchestra, and at the age of 16 with faculty of the Eastman School of Music.
 Graduating with honors in music from the Buffalo Academy for Visual and Performing Arts, Mr. Muhammad attended and graduated from the University of Rochester with a Bachelor of Arts Degree in Music.
 Henri completed advanced violin studies with the late violinist, conductor, and composer Maestro Charles Veal.

 Henri has performed all over the country, and has received numerous awards and recognition.
 He performs regularly with the Gateways African American Classical Music Festival Orchestra and with the Harlem Symphony Orchestra.
 Henri has performed some of the most advanced and technically challenging pieces in violin literature including the works of Mozart, Mendelssohn and Tchaikovsky, and is noted for his fresh and innovative approach to classical music composing and performing his own original cadenzas to the Beethoven and Brahms Violin Concertos.
 Henri also plays a number of secondary instruments including electric guitar, piano, and vocals, and heads up an “eclectic rock orchestra” under the name “The Henri Star Orchestra” which features what Henri calls the “modern classical music” of Michael Jackson, Prince, Lenny Kravitz, and others.